1. Apple — $590B (33x its 2005 size)

 10. Berkshire Hathaway — $0.9T

-TSMC — The dominant semiconductor foundry.
-Rose as the "picks and shovels" company of the AI gold rush.
+TSMC.
+The dominant semiconductor foundry — the one selling picks and shovels in the AI gold rush.